nextapps-de/winbox/README.md

 You can also load the non-bundled version in the same way.

-> In rare situations it might produce a short flashing/reflow after page load, depending on your stack.
-Moving the script tag into the head section will solve this issue.
-Also try to use the non-bundled version.

 ### ES6 Modules

 The ES6 modules are located in `src/js/`.
-You need to load the stylesheet file explicitly (includes icons as base64).
+But you need to load the stylesheet file explicitly since this is just automatically loaded by the bundle version.

 ```html
 <head>